How to Cope When You’re Envious of a Friend

 3. Interrupt envy with gratitude.

 It also helps to appreciate the moments when you feel that your friend is being sensitive to your situation or feelings.
 These can be easy to overlook when we're struggling.
-Not only is this a good exercise in gratitude, it will also help you feel supported and connected and stop feelings of envy from coming between you.
+Not only is this a good exercise in gratitude, it will also help you feel supported and connected and keep feelings of envy from coming between you.

 4. Use envy as an opportunity for connection.

-That said, the decision about whether and how to discuss feelings of envy is personal and polarizing.
+That said, the decision whether and how to discuss feelings of envy is personal and polarizing.
 For some it feels necessary, for others inappropriate.
-As much as possible, broach the conversation at a time when you can speak privately and won't feel rushed.
+As much as possible, broach the conversation at a time when you can speak privately and not feel rushed.
 Refrain from blaming your friend, and be open to their take on things.
 Hearing that someone is envious of us can feel particularly awkward or uncomfortable, regardless of whether it's something we have control over.
 But saying something like: "I know I've been a little distant lately and I wanted you to know that it's because I've been struggling with..." or "I want you to know that I'm really happy for you.
 It's just hard for me because..." can be the starting point for a meaningful conversation that will ultimately strengthen your friendship.

 5. Create boundaries.

 In some cases, it might be necessary to establish certain boundaries to protect yourself, as well as your friendship.
 Are there topics, settings, or activities that invariably lead to feelings of envy?
 It's perfectly appropriate to take some time for yourself or to focus your interactions on the things that bring you closer together, instead of those that drive you apart.
 Doing so might actually be the thing that saves your friendship.
 It also helps to remember that boundaries or limits like these can be fluid.
-With time and the changes that life inevitably brings, you might surprise yourself at your willingness to connect over things that previously made you feel envious or resentful.
+With time and the changes that life inevitably brings, you might surprise yourself with your willingness to connect over things that previously made you feel envious or resentful.

 6. Shift your perspective.

-When few things work, adjusting our perspective can be incredibly helpful, not to mention necessary.
+When few things work, adjusting our perspective can be helpful, not to mention necessary.
 Part of the reason why envy can be so destructive is because of the unrealistic ideas we hold.
-That's why it helps to aim for a more realistic understanding of and approach to envy itself.
-Online, and even in the context of our closest relationships, there is often very little discussion of life’s difficult and darker moments — breakups, fertility problems, illnesses, and mental health struggles.
+That's why it helps to aim for a more realistic understanding of, and approach to, envy itself.
+Online, and even in the context of our closest relationships, there is little discussion of life’s difficult and darker moments — breakups, fertility problems, illnesses, and mental health struggles.
 We tend to showcase and discuss the highlights of our lives, while omitting the low or even mundane points.
 Gently remind yourself that, although not always distributed evenly, everyone faces struggles and hardship.
 And there might be aspects of your own life that your friends envy greatly.

 It also helps to see envy as an opportunity for growth, which can absolutely be a tough pill to swallow (especially when we feel as though the idea is being forced on us).
-However, doing so can open your eyes to silver linings, moments, and opportunities that might not have been as obvious initially, like the chance to learn more about yourself or to connect with your friend over something deeply personal and meaningful.
+However, doing so can open your eyes to silver linings, moments, and opportunities that might not have been obvious initially, like the chance to learn more about yourself or to connect with your friend over something deeply personal and meaningful.